meghrajranaware23/bodyiq-policies/privacy-policy.md

 ### United States Residents (CCPA)
 California residents have additional rights including:
-- Right to know what personal information is collected (email only in database)
+- Right to know what personal information is collected (email and subscription data in database)
 - Right to delete personal information
 - Right to opt-out of sale of personal information (we don't sell data)
 - Right to non-discrimination for exercising privacy rights

 ### European Union/UK Residents (GDPR)
 EU and UK residents have rights including:
-- Right of access to personal data (email data in database)
+- Right of access to personal data (email and subscription data in database)
 - Right to rectification of inaccurate data
 - Right to erasure ("right to be forgotten")
 - Right to restrict processing